 The mattress is the most important part of your sleep system.
 It creates the foundation that supports, comforts and cools your body while sleeping, helping to create the perfect environment for restful sleep.

+The average mattress life is 7 to 10 years.
 A high quality mattress should last between 10 and 15 years under normal use and wear.
 Understanding what your mattress is made of, and how those components work together to promote healthy restful sleep is essential to selecting the right mattress for you.

 The typical mattress is composed of three layers

-- The support layer
+- The Comfort Layer

-- The comfort layer
+- The Support Layer

-- The base layer
+- The Base Layer

 The comfort layer provides the pressure relief and regulates the firmness or softness of the mattress, as well as the movement dampening most people have come to expect.
 This layer can include dacron, foams, latex, visco-elastic/memory foam, gel and wool are used individually or blended together to provide different levels of comfort, from a softer, plush feel to a firmer, more supported feel.